 We are extremely grateful for the funding provided by the NIHR Manchester Biomedical Research Centre grant, which has allowed for the continued development and maintenance of the OnCoRe Research Database.

-The OnCoRe Research Database has now had 37 centres from around the UK sign up to contribute data, and we are still accepting new sites!
-This website contains all the information required to submit patient data to the registry, but please get in touch via Lee.firstname.lastname@example.org if you have any questions or if there is anything we can help with.
+The OnCoRe Plus Research Database has just under 50 centres from around the UK signed up to contribute data, and we are still accepting new sites!
+This website contains all the information required to submit patient data to the registry, but please get in touch via Lee.email@example.com if you have any questions or if there is anything we can help with.

-A huge thank you to everyone who has submitted data and supported the Research Database to date – we now have data for 228 patients with a Clinical Complete Response, making us the largest registry of this kind within the UK and one of the largest in the world!
+A huge thank you to everyone who has submitted data and supported the Research Database to date – we now have data for over 300 patients with a Clinical Complete Response, making us the largest registry of this kind within the UK and one of the largest in the world!